 Due to recent UO policy changes, we will not offer face-to-face instruction sessions.
-We will be ramping up limited digitization of selected documents in our collections that you plan to use for your spring term courses.
-For more details, please write email@example.com
+We are offering limited digitization of selected documents in our collections that you plan to use for your spring term courses.
+Additionally, our staff can provide tutorials on selected items from our collections, primary source literarcy, and/or accessing digital archives.
+For more details, please write firstname.lastname@example.org

 One of our highest priorities is to support research and teaching at the University of Oregon.
 In addition, our collections exist to be used.
 We are available to assist with and coordinate instruction in courses where students are encouraged to use primary sources such as manuscripts, archives, photographs, rare books, films, and ephemera.
 Our collections are full of these types of materials and present endless opportunities for discovery and original research.

 We have a dedicated instruction classroom, the Ken Kesey Classroom, with state-of-the-art technology where our staff can present to your class on how to perform research using primary sources.
 In consultation with the professor, we can assemble and present collections on specific subject areas for such presentations.

 Please submit an instruction request using the link below.
 Requests must be submitted at least 3 weeks in advance of the proposed session.
 Submissions are reviewed in the order received.
 We will confirm your proposed session after verifying the current schedule of our classroom, availability of materials, applicable access policies, and schedules of department faculty.

 If you would like to schedule a Special Collections and University Archives instruction session or would like to consult with us in designing a research assignment or special project, please contact us by submitting a request via our Instruction Request Form.

 - Requests must be made at least three weeks in advance before the requested date of instruction.
 We will offer alternatives if we cannot accomodate your requested date.

 - Class sessions are not finalized until you receive a confirmation email with additional instructions about your session, including information about the assigned SCUA faculty member.